sam1610/sam1610/README.md

 - 👋 Hi, I’m @sam1610
 - 👀 I’m interested in AWS Amplify  ,ML and DL
-- 🌱 I’m currently learning DL ON AWS Ssgemaker  , AWS Polly /Transcribe implementation services,
+- 🌱 I’m currently working on  DL Projects ON AWS Sagemaker  , AWS Polly /Transcribe,
 - 💞️ I’m looking to collaborate on Language learning for Education purpose with AWS adequate services implementation
-- 📫 How to reach me Just DM on samir.amri@gmail.com
+- 📫 How to reach me : Just DM on samir.amri@gmail.com

 <!---
 sam1610/sam1610 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.